Acaenasuchus: Discovery and naming

 The holotype, UCMP 139576 (a left dorsal paramedian scute), was first discovered by Charles Lewis Camp in 1930.
 Camp initially named the species "Machaeroprosopus zuni".
 By 1985, "Machaeroprosopus zuni" was considered a synonym of Desmatosuchus, and was reclassified as a juvenile Desmatosuchus by Robert A. Long and Karen Ballew in 1985.
 UCMP 139576 was eventually moved into its own taxon and classified under the name Acaenasuchus, upon reclassification by Robert A. Long and Philip A. Murry in 1995.
-Fun Fact!
 The species epithet Acaenasuchus geoffreyi was named after Geoffrey Long, Robert A. Long's son, for his "considerable patience while his father was away in the field".
 Long and Murry are credited for providing the most stable evidence that Acaenasuchus was an independent taxon.
 Long and Murry identified small dorsal plates along the carapace of Acaenasuchus, and identified what they described to be"ornithischian-like" teeth, in addition to a multitude of other proposed synapomorphies.
 Some of which are the subjects of active studies regarding Acaenasuchus characterization.

 The holotype UCMP 139576 was discovered in the Petrified Forest Member of the Chinle Formation and belongs to a fully grown individual, as opposed to a juvenile as initially believed.
 The Upper Triassic Chinle Formation of Arizona is abundant with fossils belonging to over 18 different taxa groups.
 Collections from the 1890s onwards document various holotypes of these ranging taxa, including that of Acaenasuchus.

 In addition to the holotype UCMP 139576, 95 other scutes under 90 catalogue numbers likely also belong to Acaenasuchus.
 Another specimen, known as SMU 75403, was described by Marsh et al. (2020), and consists of representative cranial, vertebral, and appendicular elements as well as previously unknown variations in the dorsal carapace and ventral shield.